Battling Butler: Plot

 Alfred Butler is a scion of a wealthy family, but an embarrassment to his father as Alfred is a slight, gentle young man, accustomed to ease and luxury.
 His father suggests a hunting and fishing trip to toughen him up.
-Alfred goes on the trip, accompanied by his chauffeur and his personal valet.
+Alfred goes on the trip, accompanied by his chauffeur / personal valet.
 During the excursion, he falls in love at first sight with a low-class mountain girl who lives with her family in a shack.
-In order to impress her working-class family, the valet tells them that Alfred is the well-known professional championship fighter who happens to have the same name and fights under the professional sobriquet "Battling Butler".
+In order to impress her working–class family, the valet tells them that Alfred is the well-known professional championship fighter who happens to have the same name and fights under the professional sobriquet "Battling Butler."
 From there, the masquerade must be maintained, in public and in private.
 When he returns, Alfred is greeted by a cheering crowd of boxing enthusiasts who think that he is the fighter.

 Alfred expects that he will have to actually fight one of the Battling Butler's opponents and trains as best he can.
 On the day of the fight, he reluctantly dons his boxing trunks and gloves, expecting to be badly beaten.
 To his great relief, the real Battling Butler shows up, fights, and wins.

 However, the Battler resents having been impersonated by a feeble milquetoast like Alfred.
 In the locker room, he starts punching Alfred in the head and body.
 This continues until Alfred sees that the door of the locker room is open and his beloved is watching.
 Inspired, he begins fighting back, his confidence and fury increasing with each blow he lands.
 To everyone's surprise, the beating turns into a real contest, and culminates in a knockout victory for Alfred, who, in a frenzy of unaccustomed blood-lust, continues savaging the unconscious Battler until the Battler's trainer and manager rush in and restrain him.
 Shocked by his own prowess, he confesses his deception to his beloved.
 She forgives him, and they celebrate with an evening on the town, Alfred still dressed in his boxing trunks and athletic shoes, but also wearing a top hat and carrying a classy walking stick.